avery-gfs/cs2/balanced-parens/README.md

 2) The expression must contain an even number of characters.

 3) The expression must contain an equal number of `(` and `)` characters.

+Write code that determines whether a given paren expression is balanced.